Police: Couple flew to Hawaii despite positive virus tests

 “The test taken in Seattle returned positive, but the couple was already en route to San Francisco,” a Kauai police spokeswoman said in an email to The Associated Press.
 “Officials notified the couple of positive test results and directed them to isolate.”

-But the couple, who had a layover in San Francisco, decided to continue on to Hawaii over the weekend.
+But the two, who had a layover in San Francisco, decided to continue on to Hawaii over the weekend.

 According to police, the Centers for Disease Control and Prevention notified local authorities and upon arrival in Lihue, Moribe and Peterson were met by officials from the Department of Health and Kauai police.
 They were taken to a designated isolation room where they were arrested on suspicion of second-degree reckless endangering.